Eriocaulon

-Eriocaulon is a genus of about 400 species of monocotyledonous flowering plants in the family Eriocaulaceae, commonly known as pipeworts.
+Eriocaulon is a genus of nearly 500 species of monocotyledonous flowering plants in the family Eriocaulaceae, commonly known as pipeworts.
+Species of Eriocaulon have a wide distribution in the Americas, the British Isles, sub-Saharan Africa, central, east, south, and southeast Asia, Papuasia, Australia, and the Pacific.

 Etymology

 The scientific name is derived from Ancient Greek ἔριον, erion, meaning 'wool', and καυλός, caulos, meaning 'stalk'.

 Description

 The species are mostly herbaceous perennial plants, though some are annual plants; they resemble plants in the related families Cyperaceae (sedges) and Juncaceae (rushes), and like them, have rather small, wind-pollinated flowers.

 Distribution and habitat

 The genus is widely distributed, with the centers of diversity for the group occurring in tropical regions, particularly southern Asia and the Americas.
 A few species extend to temperate regions, with approximately 10 species in the United States, mostly in the southern states from California to Florida, and only two species in Canada; China has 35 species, also mostly southern.
 Only one species (E. aquaticum) occurs in Europe, where it is confined to the Atlantic Ocean coasts of Scotland and Ireland; this species also occurs in eastern North America and is thought to be a relatively recent natural colonist in Europe.
 In the Americas, Eriocaulon is the only genus in its family that occurs north of Florida.

 They tend to be associated with wet soils, many growing in shallow water, in wetlands, or in wet savannas like flatwoods.
 In wet soils, their abundance appears to be related to water levels, fire frequency, and competition from other plants such as grasses.
 Experiments have shown that they are weak competitors compared to many other wetland plant species.
 Some species can persist as buried seeds during unfavorable conditions.